Posts Tagged ‘moss rock’

-This section of the garden was designed by the owner along with a Buddhist monk who helped with the garden before our tenure.
+This section of the garden was designed by her along with a Buddhist monk who helped in the garden before our tenure.
 Virtually every plant in this area is a transplant from some other part of the garden, almost no new plants were bought for the space.
 Quite a few classic garden plants — roses, rhododendrons, azaleas, a peony — ended up in this area, I think after struggling or being overcrowded somewhere else.
 The fence was built with bamboo that the monk harvested from my garden.
 They instilled the space with a nice peaceful ambience, and it’s my favorite place to sit in the garden.
 Every garden should have a Buddhist monk work in it for a time.

 I’ve posted photos from this garden a couple of times before, here and here.
 There is a post about the garden on the Bay Friendly blog and the garden got several paragraphs in a write-up of the tour at SF Gate.
 And Floradora has a number of nice photos from this garden and several others on the tour.